 What can be done if someone suffered an injury during an earthquake at work?

 If a person is injured at work during an earthquake, that person is entitled to seek personal injury compensation from their employer’s insurance.
 Understandably, when a person is seriously injured, handling a personal injury claim on his or her own is overwhelming, which is why we advise to seek the counsel of an experienced personal injury lawyer.

 Mr. Grant R. Zehnder, an associate attorney at the O'Brien & Zehnder Law Firm, whose specializes in labor and employment law, in addition to personal injury law, offers essential information about crucial steps that need to be taken right after an accident at the workplace:

 “If you were injured at your workplace, you should be entitled to workers' compensation benefits.
 You need to report your injury to your employer.
 It is also important to take note of the names and contact information of those who witnessed the accident.
 If your injuries were caused by a third party’s negligence (for example, a negligent building owner or manager) then you should contact immediately an experienced and skilled attorney.”

 What are the most important steps that need to be taken right after the accident?

 “Immediate investigation and preservation of evidence is a very important element in these cases.
 Sometimes, it is necessary to get court orders to preserve evidence that is found in the workplace.
 An investigator should be contacted to interview all witnesses who were at the scene of the accident.
-An essential step is to contact the investigating authorities, the Occupational Safety and Health Administration (OSHA)”, advises Mr. Grant R. Zehnder, associate attorney at O'Brien & Zehnder Law Firm.
+An essential step is to contact the investigating authorities, the Occupational Safety and Health Administration (OSHA)”, advises Mr. Grant R. Zehnder, associate attorney at the O'Brien & Zehnder Law Firm.